markjcsimmons/purblackanalytics/SETUP.md

-# Quick Setup Guide for Purblack Analytics
+# Quick Setup Guide for Pürblack Analytics

 Follow these steps to get your analytics dashboard up and running in 5 minutes.